mbarbin/provider/doc/docs/design/README.md

 # Design

-Provider is an OCaml library for creating Traits and Interfaces to build upon some functionality needed by a library without committing to an actual implementation for it, until runtime.
+Provider is an OCaml library for creating Traits and Signatures to build upon some functionality needed by a library without committing to an actual implementation for it, until runtime.

 In essence, it provides a way to handle dynamic dispatch, where the target of a function call is not known until runtime.
 This is particularly useful in situations where there are many ways to provide a certain functionality, and the choice of provider is determined by the user at runtime.